 At the same meeting on February 27, 2015, the RSSC also endorsed spending \$90,000 for the PEI Statewide Initiative through CalMHSA.
-Seventeen stakeholders approved the proposal using the Gradients of Agreement matrix.
+All stakeholders present approved the proposal using the Gradients of Agreement matrix.
 One stakeholder endorsed the proposal with a minor point of contention citing a concern that funding should go directly to local schools.